-- An extensive collection of vocabulary practice tools (Quizlet, Sugarcane), Kahoots, and suggested videos are incorporated.
+- An extensive collection of Quizlet lists, Kahoots, and suggested videos comes with each unit.

-- There is even a fully detailed unit plan for each unit.
-You can copy and paste it into your school's template!
+- There is even a fully detailed unit plan for each unit to save you time on writing unit plans.

 - These resources are perfect for schools offering BYOD.
-The units come in the form of colourful PDFs which are compatible with any device and easy to write on top of.
+The units come in the form of colourful PDFs which are compatible with any device and easy to annotate.

-- The units follow a communicative style which builds reading, writing, listening and speaking skills.
-Tasks are used to foster authentic communication between students.
+- The units follow a communicative style which integrates reading, writing, listening and speaking skills.
+Tasks are used to foster authentic communication and interaction between students.

 - An international version is now available.

 The resources have been designed to cover all four language skills (reading, writing, listening and speaking) in a way that is as engaging as possible for students.
-There are a variety of written, communicative and listening activities which enable students to fully grasp the vocabulary and sentence structures covered.
 There is also extension material for students who finish faster than others.
-Throughout the books, as Wiremu encounters new people and situations, Chinese cultural points are highlighted and compared with western and Maori culture.

 All materials and text © Learning Languages for Kiwis Ltd.